 Weight

-Striking the right balance involves careful consideration.
+Finding the right balance requires careful consideration.
 While it’s essential to increase calorie intake, this must be done cautiously to avoid GDV (Gastric Dilation Volvulus) or bloat.
-Offering too much food too quickly can have disastrous consequences, while insufficient intake can lead to weight loss.
+Offering too much food too quickly can lead to serious issues, while insufficient intake can result in weight loss.

 If you are bringing food for your dog, please remember to increase the portion sizes accordingly.
 If you plan to leave your active dog for an extended period, you must include breakfast as part of their weight management plan.